amohanti/customer-api-example/README.md

 **6. HTTP status codes common to GET, POST, PUT/PATCH and DELETE are 401: Unauthorized, 500: Internal Server Error and 504: Gateway Timeout**

-**8. HTTP status code common to /{id}: GET, PUT/PATCH and DELETE is 404: Not Found**
+**7. HTTP status code common to /{id}: GET, PUT/PATCH and DELETE is 404: Not Found**

-**7. HTTP status codes specific to GET is 200: Success/Ok and specific to POST is 201: Created**
+**8. HTTP status code specific to GET is 200: Success/Ok and specific to POST is 201: Created**

 ## Use Case 1: Comments

+**1. Consumer gets all customers from API, which has Header with etag and lastmodified timestamp**

+**2. Consumer stores the customer record with the retrieved timestamp**

+**3. Consumer sleeps for 5 minutes**

+**4. Consumer gets all customers from API, which has Header with etag and lastmodified timestamp**

+**5. Consumer validates customers against its stored values using ID and lastmodified timestamp**

 ## Use Case 2: Comments